erSubhashThapa/100daysofcode/r2-log.md

   Remove test database and access to it?
 (Press y|Y for Yes, any other key for No) :
   ```
-  I said no, because I thought it might be good to see an axample of a database.
+  I said no, because I thought it might be good to see an example of a database.

   ```bash
   Reloading the privilege tables will ensure that all changes made so far will take effect immediately.

   Reload privilege tables now?
 (Press y|Y for Yes, any other key for No) :
   ```
   I said yes, because why wouldn't I want it to take effect immedietly?
-What's the alternative
+What's the alternative?

   - ### Step 5:
-  I didn't understand Step 5 from the stack over flow post.
+  I didn't understand Step 5 from the stackoverflow post.
 But MySQL started working again, so I am good!
-I guess I didnt' need anything after step 4.
+I guess I didn't need anything after step 4.

-  And a tip from lil Dashie: go to your Keychain Access or whatever it is on Windows and manually add your mysql password.
-Although that was wasn't my problem here, it's just a good tip.
+  And a tip from lil Dashie: go to your Keychain Access (or whatever it is on Windows) and manually add your mysql password.
+Although, that was wasn't my problem here.
+It's just a good tip.

+  ## Where Does MySQL Start And SQL End?
+  Whenever I learn something new this is always a confusion point.
+Where do things start and end?
+Where does Javascript end and the Web API start?
+What part of this project is Node and what part is javascript?
+What's the difference between the MySQL program and the MySQL server?
+Github vs Git?
+Technologies blend together and I usually can only separate them after some time with using them.

+  I went back to the tutorial: [Learning MySQL Development](https://www.lynda.com/MySQL-tutorials/Up-Running-MySQL-Development/158373-2.html) on lynda.
+We're learning commands to show tables/databases/columns etc. But I don't know if they are MySQL commands or SQL commands.

+  This page compares the two: [SQL vs MySQL: What's the Difference?](https://www.guru99.com/sql-vs-mysql.html):

+  >SQL is a language which is used to operate your database.
+SQL is the basic language used for all the databases.
+There are minor syntax changes amongst different databases, but the basic SQL syntax remains largely the same.

+  So my immediate thuogh is that it it's SQL.
+However, look into it [furthur online](https://www.quora.com/How-do-you-view-all-the-tables-in-SQL) it looks like some of these commands are just MySQL.

+  ## Documentation
+  You can find the documentation for MySQL here: [MySQL Online Manual](https://dev.mysql.com/doc/refman/8.0/en/)

 ## Day 51, R2
 ### 5/31/19